cs480x-21c/02-DataVis-5Ways/README.md

 General Description
 ===
 The general format of the markdown includes a heading of the visualization tool used followed by a description of the visualization tool, design achievement done for that particular visualization tool and a technical achievement done for that particular visualization tool.
 Pictures will, of course, be included as well.
 Once the whole have been examined, the specific design and technical achievements will be listed that encompass the whole of the assignment.
 A section on references will be added at the end.
+I do not know why some of the images are not appearing.
+Please see the image folder for the results - thank you!
+Some folders may not have really anything besides the original file in there and a file in all caps.
+Please read the all caps file for some detail/direction of where to find the produced scatterplot.

 # Excel